geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-12-15/meeting-transcript.md

 And does it use the memory?
 Does it use the last memory?
 It should.
 Okay.
 I mean, it has to, yeah.
 That was the whole point of this.
 It's explicitly doing the buffering, so there's no way it can use.
 Yeah, that's good to check.

 ##### **Geohot** [[00:11:09](https://www.youtube.com/watch?v=_mJIF112c5k&t=669)]
 Did the thing I was talking about work with the backward?
-Where you store the other tensor and, like, a tensor empty, and then...
+Where you store the other tensor and, like, a tensor empty, and then..

 ##### **Nimlgen** [[00:11:14](https://www.youtube.com/watch?v=_mJIF112c5k&t=674)]
 Yeah, that works fine.